Configure HTTP Source

 • Your producer can reach the HTTP endpoint (host:port).

-• You can generate JSON payloads matching the event schema below.
+• For Standard Mode: you can generate JSON payloads matching the event schema below.

 Drasi Server source configuration uses camelCase keys.